Apply for free support

 - Call us free on 0800 389 7979, complete our application form request or download our application form

 - Send us the completed application form

 - Once we have the form, we will contact the service records office and your eye specialist

 - We may ask the applicant to visit our ophthalmic clinic in London.
 If travelling is difficult, we can make alternative arrangements

 Once you have become a beneficiary, one of our regional welfare officers will visit you at home.
-They will discuss your needs, give you advice and may suggest a visit to one of our centres in Brighton, Llandudno or Sheffield.
+They will discuss your needs, give you advice and may suggest a visit to one of our centres in Brighton or Llandudno.